berick/OpenSRF/README_REDIS.md

 * Redis supports expiration of values (similar to memcache) but expire times are not reset on list value modifications (lpush, lpop, etc.), so would not help with message queues.
+  * Add timestamps to messages so we can sweep them?
+  * Regularly delete empty queues to reset their timeout paired with a long expiration timeout on queues.  (e.g. days).